 The requirements for this project specify that the device must consistently seed tumor cells into a specified area of a rabbit liver while reliably preventing unwanted tumor cell seeding in the abdomen.
 This unwanted seeding can occur due to both residual cells on the needle during retraction, as well as tumor fragments slipping out of the pocket in the liver and into the abdominal cavity.
 The improved procedure should also take less time than the current open surgical procedure in order to lessen the physical toll the animals experience during inoculation.
-Also, the improved procedure should lessen the technical skill needed to perform the procedure in order to yield more consistent outcomes regardless of who performed the procedure.
-All materials used in the procedure must be biocompatible with the rabbits to maintain health of the rabbits for long-term survival studies as well as to preserve the environment the tumor cells have to grow in.
+Also, the redesigned procedure should lessen the technical skill needed to perform the procedure in order to yield more consistent outcomes regardless of who performed the procedure.

+All materials used in the procedure must be biocompatible with the rabbits to maintain the health of the rabbits for long-term survival studies as well as to preserve the environment the tumor cells have to grow in.
 Additionally, the devices and materials used must either be disposable or easily sterilized to surgical standards between each procedure.
-The needle must be able to reach an insertion depth of 5 cm in order to implant at the thickest part of the liver, and the needle size should not exceed 18-gauge.
-The device should weigh less than two pounds to allow the user to easily hold the device for the duration of the multiple procedures performed in one day.
-There is no given maximum budget for the device, but it should be kept within reason; we anticipate the design to cost approximately 85 dollars.
+The needle must be able to reach an insertion depth of 5 cm in order to implant at the thickest part of the liver, and the ideal needle size is 18-gauge.

+The device should weigh less than two pounds and have few separate components allowing the user to easily handle the device during the time-sensitive procedure.
+There is no given maximum budget for the device, but it should be kept within reason.